Ilya Varlamov: Coverage of protests

 Varlamov has actively documented and participated in opposition protests in Russia.
 He has covered numerous "Dissenters' Marches", "Strategy-31" protests, and demonstrations against election fraud.
 His coverage of the 2010 Manezhnaya Square riots and the 2011-2013 protests became widely cited.
 He was among the first to use drone photography in his reporting, capturing striking images of large-scale demonstrations.

 Political persecution

 Varlamov's outspoken criticism of the Russian government has led to official repercussions.
 In 2023, he was designated a "foreign agent" by the Russian Ministry of Justice for "disseminating false information" and receiving foreign funding.
 In 2024, a criminal case was initiated against him for alleged violations of "foreign agent" regulations, specifically for failing to properly label his social media posts.
-On August 14, 2025, Varlamov was sentenced in absentia to eight years in prison and fined 99.5 million rubles for a video from November 23, 2023, about Russian strikes on Kryvyi Rih and Odesa, as well as for repeatedly failing to comply with the duties of a "foreign agent".
+Varlamov was also charged with spreading "fakes" (false information) about the Russian armed forces, a crime under Russia's repressive war censorship laws.
+On 14 August 2025, Varlamov was sentenced in absentia to eight years in prison and fined 99.5 million rubles for a video from 23 November 2023, about Russian strikes on Kryvyi Rih and Odesa, as well as for repeatedly failing to comply with the duties of a "foreign agent".